h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/simulation_flow.md

 # :material-chart-timeline-variant: Simulation Flow

-The flow of a Simulate projection can be summarized in the following sequential steps:
+The flow of a simulation which subsequently generates a projection can be summarized in the following sequential steps:

 - [Step 1:]()
 - [Step 2:]()